Style Guidelines for Secrecy and Society

 Material cited in an endnote or/or footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).

 Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
-Use the same font face and size for all headings.
+Use Verdana font and size 12 for all headings.
 There should be space above and below headings.

 Do not insert extra space between paragraphs of text with the exception of long quotations, theorems, propositions, special remarks, etc. These should be set off from the surrounding text by additional space above and below.